snowcooled/Flask-Tabler/README.rst

 Here is an example::

-  from flask_bootstrap import Bootstrap
+  from flask_tabler import Tabler

   [...]

-  Bootstrap(app)
+  Tabler(app)

-This makes some new templates available, containing blank pages that include all bootstrap resources, and have predefined blocks where you can put your content.
+This makes some new templates available, containing blank pages that include all tabler resources, and have predefined blocks where you can put your content.

-As of version 3, Flask-Bootstrap has a `proper documentation
+As of version 3, Flask-Tabler has a `proper documentation
-<http://pythonhosted.org /Flask-Bootstrap>`_, which you can check for more
+<http://pythonhosted.org /Flask-Tabler>`_, which you can check for more
 details.